ABOUT THE AUTHOR

-Around 2011, John became interested in the fact that the United States incarcerates more people than any other country in the world.
-The U.S. has only 5% of the world’s population, and yet incarcerates a staggering 24% of the world’s prisoners.
-There are over 2 million people in U.S. prisons and penitentiaries, and over 4 million on parole or probation.
+Around 2012, John became interested in the fact that the United States incarcerates more people than any other country in the world.
+The U.S. has only 4.2% of the world’s population, and yet incarcerates a staggering 24% of the world’s prisoners.
+(Interesting how that corresponds with the U.S. also accounting for 24% of the world’s pandemic deaths.)
+There are over 2 million people in U.S. prisons and penitentiaries and over 4 million on parole or probation.

 How does this affect the millions of American citizens in the system?
 How do they survive in and out of prison?
 Out of these questions grew the idea of writing a crime novel with ex-cons as the heroes.
 The result is the James Beck Series, starting with AMONG THIEVES, the novel that brought John Clarkson back to writing crime thrillers full time.

 AMONG THIEVES was published in 2015, followed by the sequel BRONX REQUIEM published in 2016, both of which have earned critical acclaim.
 The third book in the series is scheduled for release in October, 2020.
 The title is DEATH COMES DUE.